dclowd9901/posse/README.md

 Every page is capable of receiving a header and footer, but not required to.
 If you want the page to have a header and footer, use the above tokens.

+When putting together your site, you should be spending most of your time in the `site` folder and the `fragments` folder, but you shouldn't need to touch anything within the `src` folder.

 ### Page-specific tokens